andy-yang6187/andy-yang6187.github.io/_pages/about.md

 About me
 ======
 When interviewers ask me to give one word that describes me I usually go with tenacious.
 When working a particularly tough problem I tend to become obsessive over it.
-It is usually hard for me to let it go.
 When faced up against a wall, I tend to forget everything else around me (even if it means skipping a meal or two!).
 For stress relief I turn to physical hobbies: I am a big fan of tennis and rock climbing.

 Academics and Engineering Interests